HarryEddward/FontifyJS/README.md

 ```

 ## ⚠️ Things to keep in mind
-- If there are repeated source files, internally it will not use the repeated files in different folders to avoid compatibility errors between different names.
+- If there are repeated source files, internally it will  use the repeated files in different folders to avoid compatibility errors between different names.